 Before going into detail on wage developments please note that in this and subsequent sections inflation is accounted for in order to capture changes over time in the economic well-being of workers.
 To this end, the Consumer Price Index (CPI) is used to deflate nominal wages and to obtain real wages.

 The Spanish Labor Force Survey (LFS) only started including workers’ monthly wages in 2006.
 Moreover, the Spanish National Statistical Office decided not to ask LFS respondents about their earnings directly and to instead obtain their monthly wages from administrative sources (i.e. tax and social security registries).
-This implies that wage data are released later than the rest of the data and that the latest wage figures available refer to 2015.
+This implies that wage data are released later than the rest of the data.
 Hence, in order to obtain a longer annual series on aggregate wages, data are also taken from the Quarterly Labor Costs Survey (QLCS), which is a questionnaire directly filled in by formal establishments throughout the country.
 Note, however, that the QLCS coverage, unlike that of the LFS, is not comprehensive, as it excludes agriculture, forestry, and fishing employees, household employees, and some public employees.

-Figure 6 displays LFS mean and median real wages from 2006 to 2016 and QLCS mean real wages from 2002 to 2016.
+Figure 6 displays LFS mean and median real wages from 2006 to 2018 and QLCS mean real wages from 2002 to 2018.
 Regardless of the wage measure used, the figure indicates that, while real wage growth accelerated in the few years preceding the Great Recession, real wages fell markedly during the crisis, and have not yet returned to their pre-recession levels.
 In particular, mean real wages peaked in 2009 before falling to around 93% of their 2009 levels in 2013.
-Real wage growth has been positive since 2013, but real wages are still below their 2008 levels.
+Real wage growth has been positive between 2013 and 2015, while real wages declined thereafter, and by 2018 they were still below their 2008 levels.
 Interestingly, median real wages kept on rising until 2010 despite dramatic job losses, which likely reflects rigidities in the Spanish system of collective bargaining.
 There is also evidence that wage adjustments were disproportionally borne by young and new employees .

 Changing wage inequality